CodeSleeve/asset-pipeline/README.md

-### NEW Asset Pipeline for 4.1

-The asset pipeline has been refactored to be smarter, cleaner, better.
-It also has breaking changes (because things work a little differently).
-So if you have existing projects that were pointing to dev-master, you should probably just use tag v1.3 or...

-### You will need to re-publish your config file to use the new version of asset pipeline.

 ## What is Asset Pipeline?

 For those of you familar with Rails asset pipeline and sprockets, you will hopefully feel right at home using this package.